ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\* My collaborator reminds me that this monitor can present different states of the subway, for example, "warning" warns the passengers to mind the incoming subway, and the "safe" sign lets the passengers know that it is safe to get into the train.
+\*\***Summarize feedback from your partners here.**\*\* My collaborator, Even Lin, reminded me that this monitor can present different states of the subway, for example, "warning" warns the passengers to mind the incoming subway, and the "safe" sign lets the passengers know that it is safe to get into the train.

 ## Make it your own